jantman/blog/content/2014/10/managing-ec2-ssh-keys-an-idea.md

 Status: draft

 At work, we have a bunch of EC2 instances (currently hundreds, and growing quickly).
 We also have a bunch (probably now around 100, counting contractors) of users.
-Some users (mainly engineers) need access (SSH) to all of the EC2 instances; many users need access only to their team's instances.
-While I usually advocate sanity checks and training over access control for employees, many teams have expressed legitimate concern that they don't want others on their instances - commands that are normal to run in dev/test (like data loads) might be disastrous on production instances.
-So, as part of our automation and tooling team, I've had to come up with a way to manage all this.
-Right now we have a single "bastion" (a.k.a. jump box / ssh gateway / keyhole) instance, with a single shared used keyed to access every EC2 instance.
-This doesn't scale.
+Some users - mainly engineers - need SSH access to all of the EC2 instances; many others only need access to their team's instances.
+While I usually advocate sanity checks and training over access control for employees, many teams have expressed legitimate concern that they don't want others on their instances; commands that are safe to run in dev/test (like loading test data) might be disastrous on production instances.
+So, as part of our automation and tooling team, I've been trying to come up with a way to manage access to all these instances.
+Right now we have a single "bastion" (a.k.a. jump box / ssh gateway / keyhole) instance, with a single shared used keyed to access every EC2 instance; that doesn't scale and doesn't meet the security requirements.

 What follows is one theory of mine on how to solve this problem.
 I've been thinking about this for the past day; this might not be the Right answer, and it's just a theory at this point, but I think it works.